DemmyDemon/questgiver/README.md

 ## HideMarker

-Pretains to the floating symbol above the NPCs head.
+Is about the floating symbol above the NPCs head.

 ```lua
 local isHidden = exports.questgiver:HideMarker(npcID, setting)